questdb/rust-maven-plugin/README.md

 # Bundling binaries in the `.jar` file

-The `<copyTo>` configuration allows copying the binaries anywhere.
+The `<copyTo>` configuration (as shown in the example) allows copying the binaries any path.
 The example however choses to copy them to `${project.build.directory}/classes/...`.
-Anything placed there gets bundled in the JAR file.
+Anything placed there gets bundled into the JAR file.
 The `classes` directory sits within the `target` directory and outside of the source tree.